 Avoid shaming or demeaning language toward your loved one about his or her addictive behavior.
 Addiction makes a person feel ashamed, guilty, and hopeless.
 Stay positive and encourage your loved one to get help.

 If you or a loved one is struggling with addiction, do not be afraid to ask for help.
 Addiction is isolating, but you are not alone.
-At Serenity Springs Recovery Center, we recognize the importance of every client’s physical, mental, and spiritual healing.
+At Cypress Lakes Lodge Addiction Recovery Center, we recognize the importance of every client’s physical, mental, and spiritual healing.
 Take the first step toward a newly restored, healthy lifestyle in sobriety and get help today.

 Cypress Lakes Lodge specializes in addiction treatment and is located in a serene, remote, lush-green, oxygen enriched environment.
 The program encompasses holistic addiction therapy and offers yoga and meditation for the mind, body, and soul.
 The focus is on physical, mental, and emotional well-being by generating the balance of life-enriching treatment, wellness, and healthy, sober, sustainable relationships.
 Call us to get started: 409-331-2204